blgorman/MCW-SQL-Server-hybrid-cloud/Whiteboard design session/WDS trainer guide - SQL Server hybrid cloud.md

 1. **Encrypt PCI data:** Choose an appropriate encryption technology to protect credit card related data.

    Since we need to protect data in-flight, we will use SQL Server Always Encrypted.
 Always Encrypted allows clients to encrypt sensitive data inside client applications.
 An Always Encrypted-enabled driver installed on the client computer achieves this by automatically encrypting and decrypting sensitive data in the client application.
 The driver encrypts the data in sensitive columns before passing the data to the Database Engine, and the driver automatically rewrites queries, so the semantics to the application are preserved.
 Similarly, the driver transparently decrypts data stored in encrypted database columns and contained in query results.

+   For all other data we can leverage Transparent Data Encryption (TDE).
+TDE will allow us to encrypt the entire database at rest.
+Key management can still leverage Azure Key Vault and we can minimize the administrative overhead by leveraging SQL Server virtual machine resource provider's Key Vault integration feature.

 2. **Key management**: How are the encryption keys managed in your design?